-The redistricting of U.S. Congressional offices apportioned by Congress is a unique political process to be conducted by the state legislature subject to veto by the Governor to the exclusion of the district courts under La.
-Const. art.
-II, § 2.
+The redistricting of U.S. Congressional offices apportioned by Congress is a unique political process to be conducted by the state legislature subject to veto by the Governor to the exclusion of the district courts.
 The redistricting process precludes the Court's usurpation of the role of the two political branches of government, and the Court cannot preempt the political branches as the plaintiffs ask them to do.
 The Court's engagement in the formulation of districts reaches beyond the authority given them in the Constitution.